Race for life: Childhood cancer survivor finds purpose in running as St. Jude Hero

 Never does a child or family ever pay a bill for treatment, travel, housing or food at St. Jude Children's Research Hospital.
 Tyler’s treatment would have cost upward of $1 million.

-The West family never received a bill from Tyler’s treatment, which lasted over two and a half years.
+Tyler's family never received a bill from his treatment, which lasted over two and a half years.

 Additionally, research, treatment protocols and clinical breakthroughs at St. Jude are always freely shared with one goal, to defeat childhood cancer.